jg-spec/HUMA-7P74/essay.md

 Barfield, Owen. *What Coleridge Thought.* Wesleyan UR, 1971.

+Barthes, Roland. *The Pleasure of the Text.* Hill and Wang, 1975.

+Bartlett, C., Marshall, M., & Marshall, A. "Two‐Eyed Seeing and Other Lessons Learned Within A Co‐Learning Journey of Bringing Together Indigenous and Mainstream Knowledges and Ways of Knowing. *Journal of Environmental Studies and Sciences,* vol. 2, no. 4, 2012, pp. 331–340, doi.org/10.1007/s13412‐012‐0086‐8.

 Batchen, Geoffrey. *Burning with Desire: The Conception of Photography.* MIT Press, 1999.

 Berger, John and Jean Mohr. *Another Way of Telling.* Vintage Books, 1982.